 In 2018, Sydney, Australia, hosted the competition.
-The fifth games was due to be held in The Hague in the Netherlands in 2020, was postponed to May 2021, and has been moved again to May 2022, because of the coronavirus pandemic.
+The fifth games was due to be held in The Hague in the Netherlands in 2020, was postponed to May 2021, finally going ahead in April 2022.

 The location for the sixth Invictus Games will be Dusseldorf, Germany.

 Which nations participate?